firstcontributions/first-contributions/README.md

 <img style="float: right;" src="assets/submit-pull.png" alt="submit pull request" />

-## Keeping your fork synced with this repository

 Now I'll be merging all your changes into the master branch of this project.
+You will get a notification email once the changes have been merged.

 Your fork won't have those changes.
-In order to keep your fork synced with mine, add my repo's url as `upstream remote url`.
+In order to keep your fork synced with mine, follow the steps below.

+## Keeping your fork synced with this repository

+ First, switch to master branch.
+ `git checkout master`

+ Then, add my repo's url as `upstream remote url`.
 ```
 git remote add upstream https://github.com/multunus/first-contributions
 ```